The King of Kings (1927 film): Story

 Judas, desperate to save himself from Caiaphas, agrees to turn over Jesus.
 Noticeably at the Last Supper, when Jesus distributes the bread and wine saying that they are his body and blood, Judas refuses to eat or drink.
 Towards the end, Mary confronts her son and tells him to flee from the danger that is coming.
 Jesus replies that it must be done for the salvation of all peoples.

 Jesus goes to the Garden of Gethsemane where he is soon captured by the Roman soldiers and betrayed by Judas.
 Judas' life is saved, but, upon seeing that Jesus is going to be killed as a result, he is horrified.
 Judas takes a rope that the Romans had used to bind Jesus' wrists and runs off.
 Jesus is beaten and then presented by Pontius Pilate to the crowd.
 Mary pleads for the life of her son and Mary Magdalene speaks for him but Caiaphas bribes the crowd to shout against Jesus.

 Jesus is taken away to be crucified, though he pauses on the Via Dolorosa to heal a group of cripples in an alley, despite his weakened condition.
 Jesus is crucified and his enemies throw insults at him.
-(One woman even anachronistically eats popcorn and smiles with glee at Jesus' crucifixion.)
-When Jesus does die, however, a great earthquake comes up.
+When Jesus does die, however, there is a great earthquake.
 The tree where Judas had hanged himself, with the rope used to bind Jesus's wrists, is swallowed up amidst bursts of hellfire.
 The sky turns black, lightning strikes, the wind blows, the people who had mocked Jesus run in terror, and the veil covering the Holy of Holies in the Jerusalem Temple is torn in two.

 The tumult ends when Mary looks up at heaven and asks God to forgive the world for the death of their son.
 The chaos ends and the sun shines.
 Jesus is taken down from the cross and is buried.
 On the third day, he rises from the dead as promised.
-To emphasize the importance of the resurrection, this scene from an otherwise black and white film is shot in color.
+To emphasize the importance of the resurrection, this scene from an otherwise tinted monochrome film is shot in Technicolor.
 Jesus goes to the Apostles and tells them to spread his message to the world.
 He tells them "I am with you always" as the scene shifts to a modern city to show that Jesus still watches over his followers.